tmssoftware/smartsetup/doc/source/guide/creating-bundles.md

 packages\D12\MyPackage.dproj
 ```

 It would not be possible to compile MyPackage for Delphi 11 and Delphi 12 at the same time.
 When you compiled `packages\D11+\MyPackage.dproj` with Delphi 11, the dcus would go to `packages\D11+\Win32\Release`.
-IF you now compiled it with Delphi 12, the dcus would go to the exact same folder, overwriting the Delphi 11 dcus and making Delphi 11 to stop working.
+If you now compiled it with Delphi 12, the dcus would go to the exact same folder, overwriting the Delphi 11 dcus and making Delphi 11 to stop working.
 While with our "classical" approach of a different folder per Delphi version, it would have worked just fine.

 But there is a little not-that-much known property that can come to the rescue.
 When setting our output folders, we used to set them to `$(Platform)\$(Config)`.
 If there was a built-in variable to make it output to different folders depending on the Delphi version, the last piece of the puzzle would fall in place, allowing us to finally ship a single package that supports multiple versions.

 Enter `$(ProductVersion)`.
 This variable will output `22.0`for Delphi 11, and `23.0` for Delphi 12.
 So, if we set the output paths of our packages to `$(ProductVersion)\$(Platform)\$(Config)` instead of `$(Platform)\$(Config)` as we always did, when you compile `packages\D11+\MyPackage.dproj` with Delphi 11, dcus will go to `packages\D11+\22.0\Win32\Release`.
 When we compile them with Delphi 12, they will go to `packages\D11+\23.0\Win32\Release`.
 No crash.

-SmartSetup will automatically output the dcus to `$(ProductVersion)\$(Platform)\$(Config)` if it detects that a single package is designed to be compiled with more than one Delphi version (either beause it is inside a `D11+` folder with standard naming, or because you defined the package to support `D11+` with custom naming).
+SmartSetup will automatically output the dcus to `$(ProductVersion)\$(Platform)\$(Config)` if it detects that a single package is designed to be compiled with more than one Delphi version (either because it is inside a `D11+` folder with standard naming, or because you defined the package to support `D11+` with custom naming).
 There is nothing you need to do for it to work that way.
 Still, if the user compiles your packages manually, they will go to wherever the output path is set. **So we strongly suggest that you set all output paths in your packages to `$(ProductVersion)\$(Platform)\$(Config)`**

 {{#Note}}
 At tms, we believe the advantages of shipping a single package instead of thousands of them are just too good to ignore.
 So, we plan to move our products to support the "D11+" notation as time allows.
 Having a single package for all Delphi versions after D11 allows us to:
   * Avoid duplicated information.
 Now there is a single package that is the "Source of truth" for everything.
 If you change it, it will change for all Delphi versions.
-  * It will allow us to ship packages that will keep installed in newer Delphi versions that weren't released at the time the package shipped.
+  * It will allow us to ship packages that will keep installing in newer Delphi versions that weren't released at the time the package shipped.
 If you have products with a D11+ folder, you will be able to compile them with Delphi_NewVersion as soon as Delphi_NewVersion is released.
-You won't need to update the versoin of your package only to compile in a newer Delphi version.
+You won't need to update the version of your package, only to compile in a newer Delphi version.
 {{/Note}}

 ## Testing your package